ShrikarMukesh/elevens-bank/README.md

+🏦 Financial Microservices Architecture: Elevens Bank
+1. Project Overview
+   This repository contains the microservices architecture for "Elevens Bank," an event-driven system designed for scalability, high availability, and strong data consistency, primarily using the Spring Cloud ecosystem and Kafka as the central nervous system.

-🏦 Financial Microservices Architecture Design & Roadmap This document outlines the architecture using the C4 Model (Container View) and provides a phased implementation roadmap based on the suggested build order.
+The architecture follows the C4 Model (Container View) to clearly define boundaries and communication.

-1. C4 Container View: Architecture Overview
+2. Architecture Overview (C4 Container View)
-This view shows the system’s containers (your microservices), the data stores they own, and the primary communication channels.
+   The system is composed of several independent services, each owning its specific data store and communicating primarily through the API Gateway (synchronous requests) and the Kafka Cluster (asynchronous events).

 Container / Service